HendrikRichterLeipzig/IterativeTransientAmplifiers/README.txt

-The m-file find_trans_amp1 finds the potential transient amplifiers by the perturbation method
+The m-file trans_amp_iter_00 finds the potential transient amplifiers by the iterated perturbation method

 It uses the function findRemeetingTimes.m